 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Jordan Telecommunications Company reported total carbon emissions of approximately 2,325,000 kg CO2e, with emissions distributed across Scope 1 and Scope 3.
 Specifically, Scope 1 emissions accounted for 2,325,000 kg CO2e, while Scope 3 emissions included significant contributions from fuel and energy-related activities (about 7,956,000 kg CO2e), employee commuting (approximately 585,700 kg CO2e), business travel (117,000 kg CO2e), and waste generated in operations (351,000 kg CO2e).
-The company has set ambitious climate commitments as part of the Orange global group's "Engage 25" initiative, aiming for a 30% reduction in carbon emissions across all scopes by 2025, with a long-term goal of achieving net zero emissions by 2040.
-This commitment includes generating at least 50% of its electricity needs from renewable sources by 2025, specifically targeting reductions in Scope 1 and Scope 2 emissions compared to a 2015 baseline.
-Jordan Telecommunications Company inherits its emissions data and climate targets from its parent company, Orange S.A., reflecting a corporate commitment to sustainability and climate action.
-The company's proactive approach aligns with industry standards and demonstrates a clear pathway towards reducing its carbon footprint while contributing to global climate goals.
+Notably, there was no reported data for Scope 2 emissions.
+The company has set ambitious climate commitments as part of the Orange global group, which includes a target to reduce carbon emissions by 30% by 2025 compared to 2015 levels, and to achieve net zero emissions by 2040.
+This commitment encompasses all scopes of emissions.
+Additionally, Jordan Telecommunications aims to source at least 50% of its electricity needs from renewable energy by 2025, further supporting its reduction goals for Scope 1 and Scope 2 emissions.
+The emissions data and climate targets are cascaded from its parent company, Orange S.A., reflecting a corporate commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents